HotCakeX/Set-DynamicIPDoHServer/README.md

-This module will automatically identify the correct and active network adapter/interface and set the Secure DNS settings for it based on parameters supplied by user. even if Hyper-V virtual switches (Internal, Private, External) are being used and the physical network adapter is virtualized by Hyper-V virtual switch manager or
+This module will automatically identify the correct and active network adapter/interface and set the Secure DNS settings for it based on parameters supplied by user.
-VPN's virtual network adapter is being used, all at the same time, the module will still find and enable DoH settings for the correct adapter.
+That means it will detect the correct network adapter/interface even if you are using:

+- Windows built-in VPN connections (PPTP, L2TP, SSTP etc.)
+- OpenVPN
+- TUN/TAP virtual adapters (a lot of programs use them, including WireGuard)
+- Hyper-V virtual switches (Internal, Private, External, all at the same time)
+- Cloudflare WARP client

 You can create a self-hosted DoH server for free on Cloudflare or other providers, with custom domain name and dynamic IP addresses, which are hard or costly for ISPs, governments etc. to block

-please refer to the Github repository of serverless-dns for more info: https://github.com/serverless-dns/serverless-dns
+please refer to the GitHub repository of serverless-dns for more info: https://github.com/serverless-dns/serverless-dns